Native American

 1984.1339

-The production process was complex and could require weeks to create.
-María and Julian’s distinctive style combined a glossy and matte surface.
+The production of a piece was complex and could require weeks.
+María and Julian’s distinctive style combined glossy and matte surfaces.
 First, they gathered clay and volcanic ash from the land surrounding the pueblo.
-Mixing these materials together created the basic clay body which was shaped with traditional gourd tools.
-Once dried, the surface of was highly polished with a river stone.
-Julian, an accomplished painter and water colorist, would use liquid clay to paint the desired contrasting matte surface design.
+Mixing these materials created the basic clay body, which was shaped with traditional gourd tools.
+Once dried, the surface was brought to a high polish with a river stone.

-Once the object had dried, María and Julian’s firing process determined the coloring of the clay.
-In some objects, the black coloring is achieved through a reduction firing process, which reduces the oxygen in the firing pit by smothering the flames with dry horse dung.
-This causes a chemical reaction by trapping the carbon, which blackens the clay body with the trapped smoke.
-In the similarly designed Plate (1984.1339), the fire was not smothered which instead produced a rich red-brown color.
+The firing process determined the coloring of the clay.
+In some objects, the black color is achieved through a reduction firing, which reduces the oxygen by smothering the flames with dry horse dung.
+This causes a chemical reaction that blackens the clay body with trapped smoke.
+In Plate (1940), the fire was not smothered, which instead produced a rich, red-brown color.
+Julian, an accomplished painter and watercolorist, would then use liquid clay to paint the desired contrasting matte surface design.

 Matthew Limb